HomeArticlesHow ToConvert JSON to CSV

 Step 3: Flatten Nested Objects

 Nested objects need to be converted into flat column names before they can map onto CSV's two-dimensional grid.
-The standard approach is to join the parent key and child key with a separator — typically a dot or underscore — recursively, until every value is a primitive (string, number, boolean, or null).
+The standard approach joins the parent key and child key with a separator, typically a dot or underscore, recursively, until every value is a primitive (string, number, boolean, or null).

 { "name": "Aanya", "address": { "city": "Mumbai", "pincode": "400001" } }

-flattens to columns: name, address.city, address.pincode (or address_city, address_pincode).
-If the nesting goes deeper — say address.geo.lat — the same joining logic applies recursively.
-Pick one separator and apply it consistently; mixing dot and underscore notation in the same file makes columns harder to reverse-flatten later.
+This flattens to columns: name, address.city, address.pincode (or address_city, address_pincode).
+If the nesting goes deeper, say address.geo.lat, the same joining logic applies recursively.
+Pick one separator and apply it consistently.
+Mixing dot and underscore notation in the same file makes columns harder to reverse-flatten later.

 Step 4: Handle Arrays Within Records

-Arrays nested inside a JSON object are the trickiest part of the conversion, because there is no flattening convention that is universally "correct" — the right choice depends on what you plan to do with the CSV afterward.
+Arrays nested inside a JSON object are the trickiest part of the conversion, because no flattening convention is universally "correct."
+The right choice depends on what you plan to do with the CSV afterward.
 Three approaches are common:

 3. Create indexed columns. tags becomes tag_1, tag_2, tag_3, sized to the longest array in the dataset, with empty slots for shorter ones.
 One row per record, but a wide, sparse table if lengths vary a lot.